Ultimate Guide to Gross Revenue: Formula, Calculation, Recognition & Recording

 Accurately recognize & report gross revenue with ProfitWell Recognize

-As seen throughout the post: you must solve the gross-revenue puzzle to have clear insights into your company's performance and growth.
+As seen throughout this post, you must solve the gross-revenue puzzle to have clear insights into your company's performance and growth.

-And depending on your business, your revenue may be spread across multiple channels.
-(Adding to the list of things to recognize and account for when calculating total earnings.)
+And, depending on your business, your revenue may be spread across multiple channels, which adds to the list of things to recognize and account for when calculating total earnings.

-That can make the processing time-intensive, eating hours, if not days, of employees' work time.
+That can make processing data time-intensive, which eats hours, if not days, of employee work time.

 ProfitWell Recognize steps in to eliminate such hassles through: